thiscantbeserious/usb-creator-rs/README.md

 Ideally this is a single binary that can be used from commandline and GUI without caring about the specific nitty picky OS-Details.

-Unsure - turn this into a crate/library:
+Unsure - turn this into a Rust crate/library:

 Maybe I'm able to make this a re-usable cross-device library / crate too that can serve as a basic package for other use-cases